drunkONdata/carpe_datum/README.md

 ### Data
 We used turbo fan sensor data from NASA.
 Consists of 21 censor readings over time.

-### Censoring (Creating Nulls)
+### Muting Data (Creating Nulls)
 In order to train our model we needed a complete data set to determine how well we filled in nulls.
 There were no nulls in this dataset.
-We mimicked sensor failures by having sensors intermittently go out for durations of time.
+We mimicked sensor failures by simulating sensors intermittently malfunctioning for durations of time.
 We felt this was more realistic than a sensor flickering one random unit of time to the next.

 ### Modeling
-Imputation Methods using impyute library
+We used Imputation Methods from the impyute library
 * Mean - A benchmark to use a sensor's mean to fill in missing data
 * MICE - Multiple Imputation by Chained Equations
 * Fast KNN - Does an initial mean imputation to get a working array, then fill in nulls with weighted average of the K-nearest neighbors from the working array
 * Moving Window -

+### Cross Validation
+We compared model performance using Root Mean Square Error and compared our imputed results to the original data set.
+Our benchmark metric was based on the Mean Imputation.

 ### Links
 - Presentation Slides: http://bit.ly/32siTkd